 You've probably heard announcements at Mass that the Mass is being offered for some particular intention.
 You too can request that a Mass be celebrated for a particular intention.
 Masses can be requested from a variety of sources.
 Contact your local parish, your local religious order, or a similar group to make a Mass request.
 Afterwards, submit it to the spiritual bouquet so it can be added to the worldwide total.

-The Masses for this effort may be requested "for the preservation of the Latin Mass" or simply for your personal intentions.
+The Masses for this effort may be requested "for the preservation of the Latin Mass" or "for a holy pope" (depending on the campaign) or simply for your personal intentions.
 In the latter case, explain to God your intention behind the Mass and be assured that He will accept it.

 There is no one way to offer your hearing of a Mass for an intention, but the key is to unite your prayer to Jesus' Offering of Himself to His Father in the Sacrifice of the Mass.
 Some options include: